rriquelme/dynamic_string_website/docs/Solution.md

 # Solution
-The solution implemented to approach the challenge is to use a API Gateway and a Lambda function to display the html website, and for storing the dynamic string, the Parameter Store is used.
-The same Lambda function is also used to update the Parameter Store.
+The solution implemented to approach the challenge is to use a API Gateway, a Lambda Function and the Parameter Store as shown in the following diagram.

 ![Implemented Solution Diagram](ImplementedSolution.png)

+The same Lambda function verify if the API gateway has a parameter or not and this will trigger the change of the dynamic string.
+The result is also given by the Lambda Function and it will always read what the parameter store has.

 ## How to view and update the html page: